Leamington and Warwick Tramways

 Leamington and Warwick Electric Tramways Great War Tram conductress Nel Hewitt

-A blow-up of the above photo showing details of the uniform and cap.
-The photo is sharp enough to discern the buttons, which were plain with a scalloped rim, a type known to have been used on several other Balfour-Beatty systems (Dunfermline and District Tramways; Falkirk and District Tramways; Llandudno and Colwyn Bay Electric Railway; Wemyss and District Tramways).
+An enlargement of the above photograph showing details of the uniform and cap.
+The photo is sharp enough to discern the buttons, which were plain with a scalloped rim, a type known to have been used on several other Balfour Beatty systems (Dunfermline and District Tramways; Falkirk and District Tramways; Llandudno and Colwyn Bay Electric Railway; Wemyss and District Tramways).